 What are cookies?
 A cookie is a small text file that is placed on your computer or mobile phone when you first visit a website.
 They are stored on your computer by your internet browser and are then sent back to the originating website.
 They store information such as the pages you visited and your preferences for that website.

 These statistics help us to continuously measure and improve the performance of our website, and ultimately your experience.

+Are cookies dangerous?
 No - cookies cannot be used to circulate viruses, and they cannot access your computer's hard drive, although they are stored on the hard drive.
 They only contain and transfer to the server as much information as the users themselves have disclosed to a certain website.

-A server cannot set a cookie for a domain that it is not a member of - however users may discover cookies in their computer from websites that they have not visited.
+Why do people reject cookies if they are safe?
+A server cannot set a cookie for a domain that it is not a member of - however, users may discover cookies in their computer from websites that they have not visited.
 Cookies like these are usually used by companies that use internet advertising for other websites.